aishichandra/Slang_NYT_XWord/README.md

 #### <a href = "https://aishichandra.github.io/Slang_NYT_XWord/"> Read the article! </a>

-#### Python notebooks -> "Python Analysis" folder
+##### BACKGROUND
+I enjoy doing the NYT crosswords and I get so amused when I come across words like 'DRIP', 'ACIDTRIP' or 'DEADASS' because I am imagining a proper, educated, cultured white man saying these words as I find them in the puzzle.
+This piece was so fun to do and you will find my wild exploration with the data in my Jupyter notebooks.

-##### 1. Collecting the Data
+##### 1. Data Collection
-I scraped the data from XWordInfoTo using <b>Beautiful Soup</b> for the years 1976-2022.
+I wrote a method that scrapes the data using <b>BeautifulSoup</b> from XWordInfoTo for the years 1976-2022.
 To see how I scraped data from XWordInfo, see Python Analysis/XWordInfo_scraping.ipynb.
-I saved the dataframes into a csv (crossword_year_2015_2021.csv and crossword_year_2022)
+I saved the dataframes into a csv (crossword_year_2015_2021.csv and crossword_year_2022).
+I chose these years because I wanted to examine how the puzzle changed after Shortz assumed his position as editor but I didn't think it was necessary to collect it all the way from 1940's (the scraping process was very slow).

-##### 2. Poking at the data
+##### 2. Data Analysis
-The data analysis was done using <b>Python.</b> Crosswords.ipynb was my prelim analysis (this notebook only analyzes a subset of the whole data)- most of the analysis isn't focused on the story that I wrote, rather it was the path to the analysis I did for my story - but this notebook is more interesting than the other one.
-"More Crossword Analysis.ipynb" was what I used for the story: I expanded the dataset to include all the years till 2022 and used it to create .csv's to create visuals on datawrapper.
+The data analysis was done using the Python library <b>Pandas.</b> Some of the graphs were created using <b>Altair</b>.
+Crosswords.ipynb was my prelim analysis (this notebook only analyzes a subset of the whole data)- most of the analysis isn't focused on the story that I wrote, rather it was the path to the analysis I did for my story - but this notebook is more interesting than the other ones.
+"More Crossword Analysis.ipynb" was what I used for the story: I expanded the dataset to include all the years till 2022 and used it to create .csv's to create visuals on <b>Datawrapper</b>.

 ##### 3. Visuals
 Graph1, Graph2 and Graph3 are the visuals in the order as they are seen in the report.
 They were created in <b>Datawrapper</b>, edited in <b>Adobe Illustrator</b> and uploaded to html using <b>ai2html.js</b>.